All in one page - Science Faculty

 Research Fellowships in Space Science

-The ESA Postdoctoral Research Fellowship Programme is aimed at providing scientists in the early stages of their career, holding a PhD or the equivalent degree, with the means to perform research in space science.
-The programme is open to suitably qualified applicants who have completed their PhD (or equivalent) or will have completed it by the start of the fellowship (autumn 2019).
-Preference will be given to applications submitted by candidates within five years of receiving their PhD and nationals from under-represented states at ESA.
+The ESA Postdoctoral Research Fellowship Programme aims at providing scientists in the early stages of their career with the means to perform research in space science.
+The programme is open to suitably qualified applicants who have completed their PhD (or equivalent) or will have completed it by the start of the fellowship (autumn 2020).

 About 8 positions shall be offered for this call, shared between ESAC (Spain), ESTEC (Netherlands), and the ESA office at STScI (Baltimore, USA)